rackerlabs/technical-blog/_posts/2013-03-14-security-on-the-open-cloud.markdown

 ##Data Protection

-Did you know you can [encrypt data at rest](https://community.rackspace.com/products/f/5/t/66.aspx) with [Cloud Block Storage](http://www.rackspace.com/knowledge_center/article/cloud-block-storage-overview)?
+Did you know you can encrypt data with [Cloud Block Storage](https://support.rackspace.com/how-to/cloud-block-storage-overview/)?
 It's also important to use SSL when transmitting across the network.
 Again, you can also use an isolated network with Cloud Networks to further protect your sensitive data.
 You can even [link Cloud Networks and RackConnect togather](http://www.rackspace.com/knowledge_center/article/rackconnect-with-cloud-networks-faq) to take advantage of bare metal servers for certain applications.

 ##In Conclusion